 Dr. Douglas Dreishpoon, Chief Curator Emeritus at the Albright-Knox, is currently Director of the Catalogue Raisonné project at the Helen Frankenthaler Foundation in New York City.
 His 26 years of experience in museums include such roles as Curator of Collections at the Weatherspoon Art Museum at The University of North Carolina at Greensboro (1995–1998) and Curator of Contemporary Art at the Tampa Museum of Art in Florida (1991–1995).A former board member of the American Section of the International Association of Art Critics, Dreishpoon holds a Bachelor of Arts from Skidmore College, a master’s degree from Tufts University, and a PhD from the Graduate Center of the City University of New York.

-A member of the Board of Directors of the Dedalus Foundation since 1991, and has been President and Chief Executive Officer since 2002.
-He is Distinguished Professor Emeritus of Art and Art History at Brooklyn College and The Graduate Center of the City University of New York, and is the author of numerous books, catalogues, and articles on various aspects of nineteenth and twentieth-century European and American art, and on African art.
-He has organized exhibitions in major European and American museums, and has lectured extensively at museums and universities throughout the world.
-He received his B.A from Rutgers University, his M.A. from Columbia University, and his Ph.D. from New York University.
+Jack Flam is President and Chief Executive Officer of the Dedalus Foundation and distinguished Professor Emeritus of Art and Art History at Brooklyn College and The Graduate Center of the City University of New York.
+He is the author of numerous books, catalogues, and articles on various aspects of nineteenth and twentieth-century European and American art, and on African art.
+He has organized exhibitions in major European and American museums and has lectured extensively at museums and universities throughout the world.
+He is the editor of Robert Smithson: The Collected Writings, which was published by the University of California Press in 1996.

 One of the great innovators in postwar American painting.
 He emerged from the Washington, D.C. scene in the mid 1960s with works that elaborated upon and disrupted the ethos of Color School painting.
 A series of formal breakthroughs resulted in his canonical Drape paintings, which expanded upon the tenets of Abstract Expressionism in entirely new ways.
 Suspending stretcherless lengths of painted canvas from the walls or ceilings, Gilliam transformed his medium and the contexts in which it was viewed.
 As an African-American artist in the nation’s capital at the height of the Civil Rights Movement, this was not merely an aesthetic proposition; it was a way of defining art’s role in a society undergoing dramatic change.